cvanaret/Uno/README.md

            x_L ≤  x   ≤ x_U
 ```

-Uno implements an abstract framework based on four ingredients:
+Uno implements an abstract framework based on four common ingredients:
-* **constraint relaxation strategy**: a systematic way to relax the nonlinear constraints;
+* a **constraint relaxation strategy**: a systematic way to relax the nonlinear constraints;
-* **subproblem**: a local model of the (possibly relaxed) problem at the current primal-dual iterate;
+* a **subproblem**: a local model of the (possibly relaxed) problem at the current primal-dual iterate;
-* **globalization strategy**: an acceptance test of the trial iterate;
+* a **globalization strategy**: an acceptance test of the trial iterate;
-* **globalization mechanism**: a recourse action upon rejection of the trial iterate.
+* a **globalization mechanism**: a recourse action upon rejection of the trial iterate.

 The following hypergraph illustrates how state-of-the-art solvers can be decomposed in terms of the four ingredients.
 <p align="center">
    <img src="docs/figures/combination_hypergraph.png" alt="Combination hypergraph" width="75%" />
 </p>

 Uno 1.0 implements the following strategies.
-Any strategy combination can be generated without any programming effort from the user.
-Note that all combinations do not necessarily result in sensible algorithms, or even convergent approaches.
 <p align="center">
    <img src="docs/figures/hypergraph_uno.png" alt="Uno 1.0 hypergraph" width="65%" />
 </p>
+Any strategy combination can be generated without any programming effort from the user.
+Note that all combinations do not necessarily result in sensible algorithms, or even convergent approaches.

 Check out my [presentation at the ICCOPT 2022 conference](https://www.researchgate.net/publication/362254109).
 This is joint work with Sven Leyffer (Argonne National Laboratory).